Nipun4338/joma-khoroch/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a demo Nextjs, Postgresql project for me to maintain daily debit credit history and insights.